hieroglyphsirl/hieroglyphsirl.github.io/README.md

 Many hieroglyphs depict objects that were commonly known to ancient Egyptians, but which are unfamiliar in the modern world.

 For example, the sign 𓊫 depicts a headrest—the ancient Egyptian equivalent of a pillow—but it would be difficult to know this on sight because headrests are not common in our world.
 A quick look at museum collections shows that they were very common in ancient Egypt.
-So common that many have survived to the present day, such as this example from the Met:
+So common that many have survived to the present day, such as this example from the Met ([Headrest of Harmose](https://www.metmuseum.org/art/collection/search/549018)):
 ![headrest](https://collectionapi.metmuseum.org/api/collection/v1/iiif/549018/1712596/main-image)

 By contrast, a symbol such as 📷 would likely be incomprehensible to an ancient Egyptian scribe, but we can immediately recognize it as a camera.